datatrail-jhu/00_intro/scripts/04_other_accounts_script.md

 This will bring you to Linked In's login screen.

 On this screen you'll begin filling out the boxes in the middle of the screen.
 Be sure to use the Gmail username you just created in the last chapter when asked for your Email address.
-Choose a password that cannot be easily guessed by somoene else.
+Choose a password that cannot be easily guessed by someone else.

 Once the four boxes are filled in, click Join now.